SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ```
 #### Tested storage environments and providers

-The PubSub+ Software Event Broker has been tested to work with the following, Portworx, Ceph, Cinder (Openstack), vSphere storage for Kubernetes as documented [here](https://docs.solace.com/Cloud/Deployment-Considerations/resource-requirements-k8s.htm#supported-storage-solutions).
+The Solace Software Event Broker has been tested to work with the following, Portworx, Ceph, Cinder (Openstack), vSphere storage for Kubernetes as documented [here](https://docs.solace.com/Cloud/Deployment-Considerations/resource-requirements-k8s.htm#supported-storage-solutions).
 However, note that for [EKS](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-eks-specific-req.htm) and [GKE](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-gke-specific-req.htm#storage-class), `xfs` produced the best results during tests.
 [AKS](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-aks-specific-req.htm) users can opt for `Local Redundant Storage (LRS)` redundancy.
 This is because they produce the best results
 when compared with the other types available on Azure.

-### Exposing the PubSub+ Software Event Broker Services
+### Exposing the Solace Software Event Broker Services

 #### Specifying Service Type

-[PubSub+ services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed through one of the following [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `service.type` parameter:
+[Solace services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed through one of the following [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `service.type` parameter:

 * LoadBalancer (default) - a load balancer, typically externally accessible depending on the K8s provider.
-* NodePort - maps PubSub+ services to a port on a Kubernetes node; external access depends on access to the node.
+* NodePort - maps Solace services to a port on a Kubernetes node; external access depends on access to the node.
 * ClusterIP - internal access only from within K8s.

 Additionally, for all above service types, external access can be configured through K8s Ingress (see next section).